 Most child custody issues are decided out of the courtroom, either through person to person discussions, mediation, or other means.
 In fact, according to the American Bar Association, less than five percent of custody decisions are made by a judge.
 Whether your custody dispute or decision goes to the courtroom or not, it is important to work with an experienced child custody attorney to ensure that you and your child’s best interests are adhered to.
-Contact the Columbia County child custody lawyers of the Colwell Law Group today to set up a free consultation.
+Contact the Columbia County child custody lawyers of the Colwell Law Group today to set up a no risk consultation.

 In the Child’s Best Interests